parksnrec55/leaf-link/README.md

-# leaflink Plant Search App
+# Leaflink, A Plant Search App

 Search for plants that match your criteria.
 Made with landscapers in mind, useful for anyone!